 Sending even small orders through PEPPM ensures continuous bid protection and the added benefits enumerated in Contract Terms and Conditions.

 Is spot pricing part of the PEPPM bid?

 Yes.
 If you are purchasing a large volume of product, contact the vendor to request a reduced-price quote.
 Make sure the quote states: "As per PEPPM volume discount".
-Fax or email both the quote and the Purchase Order to PEPPM along with all attachments.
+Email or fax both the quote and the Purchase Order (PO) to PEPPM along with all attachments.

 If you send your purchase order and quote via the PEPPM fax process, you are bid protected – as long as the price on your purchase order is less than that day’s posted price for the product.
 PEPPM maintains a record of these purchases and the quotation documents.

 Are shipping costs included in the PEPPM price?

 PEPPM posted prices are the total prices you will pay for items purchased, on orders over $500.
 Purchase orders under $500 are subject to freight charges if your vendor decides to add that cost.